wangzezhong/visualinteractivedata.github.io/jobs-covid19guidelines.md

 * two references
 * a brief cover letter lying out your working situation as the position comes with some flexibility.

-A first deadline for applications is set for __Saturday, April 4__.
-Do not hestitate to contact [Benjamin Bach](bbach@inf.ed.ac.uk) for any questions.
+A first deadline for applications is set for __Monday, April 6__, midnight but the position remains open until filled.
+Let us know if you are interested and do not hestitate to contact [Benjamin Bach](bbach@inf.ed.ac.uk) for any questions.

 A suitable candidate will require __technical skills__ in
 * web development (JS, Node, Flask, web interfaces)